jgressmann/supercan/README.md

 - [CAN++](https://github.com/TDahlmann/canpp)
 - [CANDevStudio](https://github.com/GENIVI/CANdevStudio)

-_NOTE: Kindly ensure you have the device driver package installed on your system._
+_NOTE: Kindly ensure you have the device driver package installed on your system.
+Ensure you have copied the plugin from the Windows archive into the plugin folder of the CANdevStudio directory._

 ### Linux